Data Protection Agreement

 1.2 "Personal Data"means any information relating to an identified or identifiable natural person which is processed by Secureworks, acting as a processor on behalf of the Customer, in connection with the provision of the Services and which is subject to Privacy Laws.

-1.3 "Privacy Laws" means any data protection and/or privacy related laws, statutes, directives, or regulations (and any amendments or successors thereto) to which a party to the MSA is subject and which are applicable to the Services including, without limitation, the General Data Protection Regulation 2016/679 when it comes into effect.
+1.3 "Privacy Laws" means any data protection and/or privacy related laws, statutes, directives, or regulations (and any amendments or successors thereto) to which a party to the MSA is subject and which are applicable to the Services including, without limitation, the General Data Protection Regulation 2016/679.

 1.4 "processing" (and its derivatives) means any operation(s) performed on personal data, whether or not by automated means, including the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-1.5 "Security Event Data" means information related to security events which is collected during Secureworks’ provision of managed security services.
+1.5 "Security Event Data" means information related to security events which is collected during Secureworks’ provision of services.

 2. Description of processing: a description of the processing activities to be undertaken as part of the MSA and this DPA are set out in Annex 1.